Weber Shandwick: History

 In May 2021, the United Minds consultancy and fellow IPG company KRC Research launched new diversity, equity, and inclusion (DE&I) research.
 United Minds also started a DE&I initiative called Code+ify, to help business leaders looking to improve their DE&I efforts.
-In June, Susan Howe was named President.
+In June, Susan Howe was named president.
 In September, the firm partnered with AI-driven threat intelligence and detection platform Blackbird.AI to launch its Media Security Center, to help clients proactively identify and fight disinformation.
 In October, the firm announced that Chairman Jack Leslie was stepping down as chairman in March 2022.

 In January 2022, it was announced that Andy Polansky, Weber Shandwick executive chairman and Interpublic Group Dxtra CEO, would retire in June 2022.

-In 2023, Weber inaugurated its Women’s Health Center of Excellence, an approach to help organizations research and educate the public about women's health issues.
+In 2023, Weber inaugurated its Women's Health Center of Excellence, an approach to help organizations research and educate the public about women's health issues.
 The company originally launched its offering in EMEA and eventually expanded it into North America, Latin America, and APAC.
 Weber worked with Kellanova to develop a humanoid Pop-Tart mascot for the first Pop-Tarts Bowl.
 The campaign won the Grand Prix in Brand Experience and Activation at the 2024 Cannes Festival of Creativity.

 In March 2025, Weber launched Weber I/O, a service that combines analytics, data science, and experiential technology to help clients integrate AI and related technologies into their marketing and communications work.
 In April 2025, the company launched its Weber Advisory service, which counsels chief corporate affairs officers on reputation management, crisis communications, and public affairs strategies.
 In June 2025, Mars announced that it was putting Weber in charge of its earned media efforts.

+In July 2026, Weber Shandwick announced senior leadership changes ahead of Karen Pugliese becoming CEO in September.
+The company appointed Michael Wehman as U.S. president, Joy Farber Kolo as chief innovation and integration officer, and expanded Mike Rosich's role to include president of Weber Shandwick New York.